-In the Hydrology and Water Quality Indices these two indicators were averaged between the stream channel, floodplain, and terraces, that historically characterized riparian ecosystems in the region (Bedford 1996, Poff et al. 1997, Richter et al. 1997).
+Riparian ecosystems with high hydrologic integrity exhibit the range of frequency, magnitude, and temporal distribution of stream discharge, and surface and subsurface interaction between the stream channel, floodplain, and terraces, that historically characterized riparian ecosystems in the region (Bedford 1996, Poff et al. 1997, Richter et al. 1997).
 In the arid southwest, this translates into seasonal intermittent, ephemeral, or low flow periods, with annual bankfull discharges superimposed on a background of episodic, and often catastrophic, larger magnitude floods that inundate historical terraces (Graf 1979; Graf 1988; Harris 1987; Fisher et al. 1982; Friedman et al. 1996a, Friedman et al. 1996b).